fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2025-01-31】[centrifugal / centrifugo](https://github.com/centrifugal/centrifugo) - Scalable real\-time messaging server in a language\-agnostic way  Self\-hosted alternative to Pubnub, Pusher, Ably  Set up once and forever
+* 【2025-01-31】[stonith404 / pocket-id](https://github.com/stonith404/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
 * 【2025-01-30】[ekristen / aws\-nuke](https://github.com/ekristen/aws-nuke) - Remove all the resources from an AWS account
 * 【2025-01-30】[yusing / go-proxy](https://github.com/yusing/go-proxy) - Easy to use reverse proxy with docker integration
 * 【2025-01-28】[nevalang / neva](https://github.com/nevalang/neva) - 🌊 Next\-generation programming language that solves programmers' problems